ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

     java -jar templater-server.jar

-And open your browser to `localhost:7777`
+And open your browser on `localhost:7777`

 Or by running